jonesrussell/blog-jekyll/about.markdown

 ## What I Do

-- Build and maintain PHP-FIG standards implementations
+- Build cool shit with PHP, JavaScript, and whatever gets the job done
-- Create AI-enhanced developer tools and automation scripts
+- Create developer tools that make life easier
-- Write about web development challenges and AI solutions
+- Write about real problems and practical solutions
-- Contribute to open source projects like DDEV
+- Contribute to open source when I can
-- Share knowledge about AI-first development approaches
+- Share what I learn along the way

 ## Why This Blog Exists

 This isn't just another tech blog.
-It's a space where I share real-world solutions to problems I've faced, focusing on:
+It's where I share:

-- Practical PHP-FIG standards implementation
+- Solutions that actually work in production
-- AI-augmented development workflows
+- Honest takes on development challenges
-- Modern JavaScript frameworks and tools
+- Time-saving tools and techniques
-- Development workflow optimization with AI
+- Things I wish I knew earlier
-- Career growth in the age of AI
+- No bullshit, just useful content

 ## My Tech Stack

 - **Languages**: PHP, JavaScript, Go
 - **Frameworks**: Laravel, Vue.js, Svelte
-- **Tools**: Docker, DDEV, GitHub Actions, Cursor AI
+- **Tools**: Docker, DDEV, GitHub Actions
-- **Practices**: TDD, CI/CD, AI-First Development
+- **Practices**: Whatever works best for the project

 ## Let's Connect